GowthamK04/PlayListify/README.md

 ## Feautures ##

-* Users can search for songs by song title, album name, artitst's name, genre, etc.
+* Users can search for songs by song title, album name, artist's name, genre, etc.
-*  Users can see information about each song like title, artist, and album for songs they queried.
+*  Users can see information about each song, such as the title, artist, and album of the songs they queried.
-* Users can export their custom playlist to their personal Spotify account.
+* Users can export their custom playlists to their personal Spotify account.

 ## Technologies Used ##